The term ”Sexual orientation” means to develop physical, romantic, emotional and sexual relationships with people.¹

 Can lesbians and gay men be good parents? ²

-For example, are the children of lesbian or gay parents more vulnerable to a mental breakdown?
-Do they have more behaviour problems, or are they less psychologically healthy than other children?
-Again, studies of personality, self-concept and behaviour problems show few differences between children of lesbian mothers and heterosexual parents.
+Truth: Studies of personality, self-concept and behaviour problems show few differences between children of lesbian mothers and heterosexual parents.
 Few studies are available regarding children of gay fathers.

-There is no scientific support for fears about children of lesbian or gay parents being sexually abused by their parents or their parents’ gay, lesbian or bisexual friends or acquaintances.
+Truth: There is no scientific support for fears about children of lesbian or gay parents being sexually abused by their parents or their parents’ gay, lesbian or bisexual friends or acquaintances.

 References & resources